LockonS/jdk-switch/README.md

 #### Known issues

 1. There is a flaw while running `/usr/libexec/java_home -v <version>` on MacOS to get `JAVA_HOME`, as this tool will return inaccurate result in some cases.
 For example, on a machine installed with JDK 11 and JDK 17, `/usr/libexec/java_home -v 12` will return the directory of JDK 17.
-As this plugin rely on `/usr/libexec/java_home`, execute `jdkswitch 12` will switch to JDK 17 instead rather than give an error.
+As this plugin rely on `/usr/libexec/java_home`, execute `jdk-switch 12` will switch to JDK 17 instead rather than give an error.